 Focused on tasks and to-dos, SkedPal offers a number of ways to view and conceptualize all the tasks on your list.
 You can brain-dump to-dos into the inbox without scheduling, see an overview list of tasks for today or for the upcoming week, or organize your work on a Kanban-esque board.

 When you add a task, the app uses natural language processing (NLP) to recognize durations and dates as you type—for example, typing "deep work 2 hours tomorrow" will add two hours of deep work to your calendar for tomorrow.
-Or click on the three dots to the left of any task to plan and add it to your calendar.
+Or click on the three dots to the left of any task and select Plan to add it to your calendar.

 You'll see all your tasks and events automatically blocked off in the Calendar tab in the left-hand menu.
 Drag and drop blocks to move or alter the duration.
 Skedpal offers two-way (read and write) integration with Google, Office, Exchange, and iCloud calendars to help avoid overbooking and schedule conflicts.

-Of all the apps I tested, SkedPal was by far the most customizable, allowing you to create granular recurring schedules, set minimum block lengths, add custom buffers before and after blocks, and more.
+Of all the apps I tested, SkedPal was by far the most customizable, allowing you to do things like create granular recurring schedules, set minimum block lengths, and add custom buffers before and after blocks.
 You can also build your own Time Maps to customize the timeframe for "afternoons," "working hours," "weekdays," etc.

 SkedPal pricing: 14-day free trial, then $14.95/month when paying monthly or $9.95/month for the annual plan